 This germination method includes germinating your seeds with damp paper towels and has been a tried-and-tested method for germinating seeds.
 Two pieces of paper towels are soaked in tap water and the seeds are stored between the sheets.
 Additional water is added over the next few days to keep the seeds moist.

-The seeds will take between two and four days to sprout, and if they take longer it’s best to throw them away, as they probably aren’t viable.
+Sprouting times tend to vary, but the seeds will generally take between two and four days to sprout, and if they take longer it’s best to throw them away, as they probably aren’t viable.
 After a few days, tiny roots should appear, and that is an indication that the seed is ready for planting.

 Germination: Soaking Seeds in Water